Naralchi Wadi or Kopra Pak is a popular coconut-based dessert in Maharashtra, India. It’s easy to make naralchi wadi at home using this recipe.

 You can also tag us on Instagram or join TheWingedFork Facebook group and share your lovely food pics and results of your food experiments there!

 - 45 ml Rich Cream (You can use mawa if available.)

 - 75 g Sugar

 - 30 ml Milk or Water

 - 3 Green Cardamon Pods (Choti Elaichi) crushed

 - 20 g Grated Pistachios

-- Saffron (kesar) strands We add a lot for that extra flavor, but you decide how much you want to put in.
+- Saffron (Kesar) We add a lot for that extra flavor, but you decide how much you want to put in.

-- 0.5 tsp Turmeric Powder Or you can use a few drops of yellow food coloring.
+- 0.5 teaspoon Turmeric Powder Or you can use a few drops of yellow food coloring.

 - Warm the milk or water in a small bowl, add in the saffron or kesar and leave it to rest.